Tatjana Ječmenica

-Tatjana Ječmenica-Jevtić (Татјана Јечменица-Јевтић; born July 4, 1978) is a Serbian former professional tennis player.
-Since 2014, she has been captain of Serbia Fed Cup team.
-This is her second stint at the helm; she previously led the team between 2005 and 2007.
+Tatjana Ječmenica-Jevtić (Татјана Јечменица-Јевтић; 4 July 1978 – 13 February 2026) was a Serbian professional tennis player.
+From 2014 until her death, she was captain of Serbia Fed Cup team.
+This was her second stint at the helm; she had previously led the team between 2005 and 2007.

 Ječmenica won six singles and three doubles titles on the ITF Circuit in her career.
 On 24 June 1996, she reached her best singles ranking at world No. 72.
 On 29 July 1996, she peaked at No. 88 in doubles rankings.
 Her sister, Aleksandra also played professional tennis.

 In Grand Slams her best result was reaching the second round at the US Open in 1995 and at the French Open in 1996.

 Career

 Ječmenica started playing tennis in her hometown of Novi Sad at the age of seven and attended the same school and played in the same tennis club as Monica Seles.

 Juniors

-In 1993, as a second seed Ječmenica reached the final of Orange Bowl 16s, where she was defeated by fifth seed Stephanie Halsell, who avenged previous years loss to Ječmenica in the quarterfinals of Junior Orange Bowl 14s (Ječmenica was eventually stopped in the semifinals of that tournament).
-She won Port Washington 14s.
-In 1994, she lost in the first round of Junior French Open, but won German Junior Open, a Grade 1 event, without losing a set in the tournament.
+In 1993, as a second seed Ječmenica reached the final of the Orange Bowl 16s, where she was defeated by fifth seed Stephanie Halsell, who avenged the previous year's loss to Ječmenica in the quarterfinals of the Junior Orange Bowl 14s (Ječmenica was eventually stopped in the semifinals of that tournament).
+She won the Port Washington 14s.
+In 1994, she lost in the first round of the Junior French Open, but won the German Junior Open, a Grade 1 event, without losing a set in the tournament.